top of page

 Ehlers-Danlos Syndrome

 Well done for getting this far – it’s a lot of information to take in.
 But I’m sure you’ll agree it’s all very important and relevant for all aerialists out there.
-We’re now moving on to discussing one of the most common hypermobility syndromes: Ehlers-Danlos Syndrome (EDS).
-EDS are a group of inherited connective tissue disorders that are varied in how they affect the body and in their genetic causes.
-They are characterized by:
+We’re now moving on to discussing an important medical condition: Ehlers-Danlos Syndrome (EDS).

 1. Joint hypermobility